cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 First and foremost your employees will be happier, healthier, more creative and more productive.
-Not only is this directly beneficial but it also makes you look like an innovative, forward thinking, ethical company that puts it's trust in it's employees and values all the things I mention above.
+Not only is this directly beneficial but it also makes you look like an innovative, forward-thinking, ethical company that puts its trust in its employees and values all the things I mention above.

-Secondly you'll find it easier to higher, and to hold onto, the best employees;
+Secondly, you'll find it easier to hire and retain the best employees;
 the engineer with the ideal experience for your project lives in Germany - no problem!
 Your QA lead wants to move back to Portugal to be with her family - relax!
 That's aside from the fact that you'll be a lot more attractive as a place to work.

 Thirdly, there are obvious savings to be made by no longer paying for the traditional office buildings and infrastructure.

-Lastly, the improvements made when implementing home working, such as better collaboration tools and better monitoring of employee performance will bring tangible benefits elsewhere in your organisations.
+Lastly, the improvements made when implementing home-working, such as better collaboration tools and better monitoring of employee performance, will bring tangible benefits elsewhere in your organisations.

-But what about the downsides
+But what about the downsides?
 =============================

 People hugely overstate the downsides of remote working.
 I'll tackle a few here.